imarc/handbook/frontend.markdown

 from the Framework repository and drop it onto your page.
 All the markup should render nicely.

-### Inline-block

-Use inline-block to vertically align block level elements.

-**Internet Explorer:** You can use inline-block on default inline elements (a, span, em etc.).
-Using "display: inline;" on default block elements will achieve something close to inline-block in Internet Explorer.

-**Additional Notes:** Gecko 1.8.1 removed support for inline-block.
-Proprietary style properties are required for browsers using Gecko 1.8.1.
-Firefox 2 was the most popular browser using the Gecko 1.8.1 rendering engine.

 ### Enhanced Facebook Meta